7 Characteristics Exceptional Speakers All Share

 – Being open to everything and closed to nothing

-– Surrounding yourself with creativity; people, books, places and anything that stretches your thinking
+– Surrounding yourself with creative people, places, and ideas

-The exceptional speakers are generous to a fault.
+Exceptional speakers are generous to a fault, they give their audience everything:

 The route to generosity is:

-– Believing that the world may not be perfect but that you can help make it a better place
+– Believing you can help make the world better

-One of the greatest mistakes presenters make is believing that their job is to simply impart knowledge or information.
+One of the biggest mistakes presenters make is believing their job is simply to share information.
+Exceptional speakers know their real job is to help to make a tangible difference.

 Exceptional speaker focus on how they can help and make a tangible difference to their audience.